-> I made another version that buffers the states of the particles but both versions
+> I made another version that buffers the states of the particles and both versions

-appear to only run smoothly only on time steps of 5e-7 seconds or greater (on my laptop).
+appear to run smoothly on time steps of 5e-7 seconds or larger (on my laptop).

 MDN Web Docs says the